 Don’t be headstrong, ask for help

 Your migraine might be your pain, but that doesn’t mean you need suffer with it alone.
 So, don’t be headstrong, share the burden and ask for help!
 If this means telling your significant other to do the dishes so that you can have a lie-down, tell them.
 If this means getting the guys over at Reset IV to administer you with a vitamin-infused IV to ease your worst pains, head over to www.resetiv.com for more information.
-If this means asking a friend to drop round some other form of proven, over-the-counter medication, ask them.
+If this means asking a friend to drop around some other form of proven, over-the-counter pain management medication, ask them.
 There’s no need to suffer alone.

 Painful migraines are a pain for everybody, especially busy parents, but you can beat them.
 In fact, you should beat them.
 Migraines should not stop you from being the best parent that you can be or from enjoying your life.
 To stop them, make sure to remember the advice above